 “It’s never been easier to be a citizen scientist and it’s never been more important to be one,” said David Yarnold, president and CEO of the National Audubon Society, in a news release.
 “Birds and the people who watch them are noticing changes.
 Using the data gathered by more than a century of Christmas Bird Counts, Audubon will keep protecting birds and the places they need.
 I’m incredibly proud of the volunteers that contribute to this tradition.”

 The Christmas Bird Count runs through Jan.
-5. For more information and to find a count near you, visit christmasbirdcount.org.
+5. For more information and to find a count near you, visit Audubon's website.

-Editor's note: This story was originally published in December 2015 and has been updated with new information.
+Editor's note: This article has been updated since it was originally published in December 2015.